 While studying at Essex, you'll have access to our Student Development Team, which includes careers advice and preparation, and practical volunteering and paid work experience opportunities.
-Your ability to take on volunteering or work opportunities, paid or unpaid, will depend on the conditions of your Tier 4 visa.
+Your ability to take on volunteering or work opportunities, paid or unpaid, will depend on the conditions of your student visa.
 You'll also be able to attend on-campus careers fairs to meet potential graduate employers and get the opportunity to be mentored by an industry professional through the Career Mentoring programme.

-By gaining work experience and perfecting your application technique before you graduate, you'll be well placed to secure a job at the end of your studies to stay and work in the UK under the new immigration route.
+By gaining work experience and perfecting your application technique before you graduate, you'll be well placed to secure a job at the end of your studies to stay and work in the UK under the new route.
 With access to job listings resources, summer placements exclusive to Essex students, placement year opportunities as part of your course and much more, we're giving you great resources to graduate career-ready.
 You'll also be able to access careers support after you graduate.

 Our campuses are located close to London with great transport links, so you'll be able to access opportunities in London and further afield as well as around the local area.